 Speedway Mall Festival

 The Texas Union will offer special half-hour tours of the UT Tower on a first-come, first-served basis.
 Sign up for the free tours at the Texas Union Information Center (south entrance).
 Tours begin at 11 a.m. and conclude with the last tour at 4:30 p.m.
-Each tour is limited to 20 participants because of fire and safety guidelines.
+Groups are limited to a maximum of 10 tickets.
 If you are not able to take the Tower tour at Explore UT, you may arrange a future tour by calling (512) 475-6633 or toll-free at 1-887-475-6633.

 The Bob Bullock Texas State History Museum